 Below are the top 7 differences between FIFO vs LIFO (First in First out vs Last in First out)

-Key differences between FIFO vs LIFO
+Key differences Between FIFO vs LIFO

-- First in First out has fewer inventory layers to track in turn reducing the record keeping.
-Last in First out have more inventory layers to track comparatively which increases the record keeping.
+- First in First out has fewer inventory layers to track in turn reducing the record-keeping.
+Last in First out have more inventory layers to track comparatively which increases the record-keeping.

 - First in First out increases the profit and income tax is larger.
 Last in First out is used to defer the payment of income taxes.

 - First in First out implies the inventory which was added first will be removed first from the stock.
-Last in First out, on the other hand, implies inventory which was added last to the stock will be removed first.
+Last in First out, on the other hand, implies inventory that was added last to the stock will be removed first.

 - First in First out is given a much higher preference.
 Last in First out is given a much lower preference on the balance sheet.